openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 To avoid repeating of the common steps between stages the results of stages should be kept in a special cache to be re-used by the next stages.

-We suppose that each test executes one test stage (also called test action)
+We suppose that each test executes one test stage (also called test action).

 ## II.
 General architecture overview